 (a) Stock Appreciation Right Certificate.
 If a Stock Appreciation Right is evidenced by a Stock Appreciation Right Certificate, such certificate shall set forth the number of shares of Stock on which the Key Employee's or Director's right to appreciation shall be based and the SAR Value of each share of Stock.
 Such SAR Value shall be no less than the Fair Market Value of a share of Stock on the date that the Stock Appreciation Right is granted.
-Except for adjustments under § 15, without the approval of the Company's stockholders the SAR Value shall not be reduced after the Stock Appreciation Right is granted, a Stock Appreciation Right may not be cancelled in exchange for cash or another Award (other than in connection with a Change in Control or a Substitute Award), and no other action may be taken with respect to a Stock Appreciation Right that would be treated as a repricing under the rules and regulations of the principal securities exchange on which the Stock is traded.
-The Stock Appreciation Right Certificate shall set forth such other terms and conditions for the exercise of the Stock Appreciation Right as the Committee deems appropriate under the circumstances, but in no event may a Stock Appreciation Right granted to an employee of the Company or any Subsidiary be exercisable before the expiration of one year from the date the Stock Appreciation Right is granted (but may become exercisable pro rata over such time), except for Substitute Awards, under circumstances contemplated by Article 16 or as may be set forth in an Award Agreement with respect to the retirement, death or disability of the Key Employee or Director or (ii) special circumstances determined by the Committee (such as the achievement of performance objectives).
-No Stock Appreciation Right Certificate shall make a Stock Appreciation Right exercisable on or after the date which is the tenth anniversary of the date such Stock Appreciation Right is granted.
+Except for adjustments under § 15, without the approval of the Company's stockholders the SAR Value of a share of Stock on the date that the Stock Appreciation Right is granted.
+Except for adjustments under § 15, without the approval of the Company's stockholders the SAR Value shall not be reduced after the Stock Appreciation Right is granted.
+A stock Appreciation Right may not be cancelled in exchange for cash or another Award (other than in connection with a Change in Control or a Substitute Award), and no other action may be taken with respect to a Stock Appreciation Right that would be treated as a repricing under the rules and regulations of the principal securities exchange on which the Stock is traded.
+The Stock Appreciation Right Certificate shall set forth such other terms and conditions for the exercise of the Stock Appreciation Right as the Committee deems appropriate under the circumstances, but in no event may a Stock Appreciation Right granted to an employee of the Company or any Subsidiary be exercisable before the expiration of one year from the date the Stock Appreciation Right is granted (but may become exercisable pro rata over such time), except for substitute Awards, under circumstances contemplated by Article 16 or as may be set forth in an Award Agreement with respect to the retirement, death or disability of the Key Employee or Director or (ii) special circumstances determined by the Committee (such as the achievement of performance objectives).
+No Stock Appreciation Right Certificate shall make a Stock Appreciation Right exercisable on or after